 I will say, though, that with any DJI drone, I wouldn’t rely on the low-battery auto return home function too much, especially when winds are picking up.
 On New Year’s Eve, I sent the Mavic 2 Pro on a hyperlapse test run.
 Towards the end the winds began picking up, and when the thing tried to return home, it ran out of juice and went into emergency landing mode.
 Only, it couldn’t find a suitable landing site (narrow side street surrounded by houses).
 As a result, it unceremoniously plopped itself into a tree.
 Even better, it lodged itself into thin branches overhanging the street.

 Eventually my brother and grandfather helped me retrieve the drone.
 We used a few sections of PVC pipe and a ladder to knock it out of the tree.
 I tried to catch it, but it clipped my hand and hit the ground.
 Miraculously, aside from a few minor battle scars, broken propellers, and some debris stuck in little crevasses, the drone is completely fine!
 And thank goodness, because I really don’t want to have to make another insurance claim.

 DJI Mavic 2 Pro, Final Thoughts

 I’m still pissed about the loss of my original DJI Mavic Pro, which I very much enjoyed flying and taking pictures with.
 But, you know what?
 I love my Mavic 2 Pro even more.
 It’s a fantastic evolution of a good idea that builds upon what made the original Mavic Pro.
 And, at the same time, it solved issues I had with the older model, even though it introduced some minor, new irritations.
-So if you’re thinking of picking up a new drone and can stomach the $1,500 price tag of the DJI Mavic 2 Pro, go for it.
-It’s good enough that the cost difference is justified, in my opinion.
+So if you’re thinking of picking up a new drone, I highly recommend the DJI Mavic 2 Pro and you can click here to check the latest price on Amazon.

 Here’s a couple more shots from my Mavic 2 Pro.